Difficulty beginner Skill cast-on 2 min read

 What it is

-Long Tail Cast-on uses the working yarn and a tail strand to create stitches and the lower edge at the same time.
-It is a common starting method for sweaters, hats, scarves and swatches.
+Long Tail Cast-on uses both the working yarn and a tail strand to create stitches and the edge at the same time.
+It is stable, tidy and useful for many garment starts.

 How Ruke patterns use it